-The financial statements of the Bank have been prepared in accordance with the International Financial Reporting Standards (IFRS), as endorsed by the European Union, effective for the years beginning on or after 1 January 2020.
+The Bank's financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS), as endorsed by the European Union, effective for the years beginning on or after 1 January 2021.
 IFRS comprise accounting standards issued by the International Accounting Standards Board (IASB), as well as interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), both endorsed by the European Union.

-The financial statements of the Bank were approved by the Board of Directors on 25 March 2021.
+The financial statements of the Bank were approved by the Board of Directors on 25 March 2022.